KevinHzq/healthdb/README.md

 customizing complex definitions; call building functions – for batch execution of simple definition; miscellaneous functions – for data wrangling, computing age and comorbidity index, etc.

+**The package is tested only on SQL Server and SQLite** as we do not have access to other SQL dialects.
+Please report bugs if you encounter issues with other dialects.

 Administrative health data data are often stored on database with strict security measures which may disable permission to write temporary